-- 1. Switch OFF the GENERATOR breakers on the AC distribution panel. - 2.
-Allow the generator to run for two minutes without load to cool down. - Press and release the STOP button on the remote generator control panel or the panel on the generator.
+1. Switch OFF the BUS A or BUS B GEN breaker(s) on the AC distribution panel.

+- 2. Allow the generator to run for two minutes without load to cool down. - 3.
+Press and release the STOP button on the remote generator control panel or the panel on the generator.